aathn/mvk18/docs/source/introduction.rst

 .. figure:: ../resources/UML-system-usecase.png

-   UML use case diagram showing an overview of the system and actors
+   Use case diagram showing an overview of the system and actors

 =================
- PROJECT SUMMARY
+ Project Summary
 =================

 This is a project within the course Software Engineering for the